ghabxph/soul-transfer-technology/README.md

 This idea is still fresh and keeps running in my head.
 It will be refined.
 No science has been done yet, but I envisioned the future where humans will become God by themselves.
 I envisioned a path of doing science on a topic that is only touched and discussed by religion.

 Even if this technology does not happen in my lifetime (but I think it will), I believe that this will be the future sooner or later.

+## PS

+I just named the repo 'soul-transfer-technology'.
+But just ignore it.
+The gateway of doing science on soul is through the idea of "Soul Transfer Technology".
+Haha.
+Cryogenic research is a lost hope.
+We shouldn't be focusing on reviving the dead.
+What we should focus on is how we can transfer our soul to other body (like human body, if technology permits).
+But the most feasible thing I can see is that we'll be transferring our minds to computers first before we can transfer soul to living human body.